rischo32/VECTAETOS/vortex/README.md

-# VORTEX — Projection Layer of VECTAETOS
+# VORTEX — Projection Layer of VECTAETOS™

 Vortex is a projection interface built on top of the Vectaetos epistemic framework.